 What Should Nursing Home Visitors Do to Prevent Sepsis?

-Visitors to nursing homes can prevent the spread of infections by washing their hands before and after visits, avoiding visits when sick (even with a “cold”), steering clear of anyone who is ill, and limiting physical contact with residents who have compromised immune systems.
-It’s also crucial to monitor any changes in your loved one’s condition to ensure quick medical attention if sepsis develops.
+Visitors to nursing homes can help prevent infections by washing their hands before and after visits, staying home when sick (even with a cold), avoiding contact with sick individuals, and limiting physical contact with residents with weakened immune systems.
+Also, watch for changes in your loved one’s condition to ensure quick medical attention if sepsis develops.

-The National Institute of Health (NIH) reports that nursing home residents with severe sepsis are more likely to be admitted to the intensive care unit compared to those with sepsis who don’t live in nursing homes.
-The ICU admission rate is 40% for nursing home residents versus 21% for others, with mortality rates at 37% compared to 15%.
-Source: National Institute of Health
+The National Institutes of Health (NIH) reports that nursing home residents with severe sepsis are more likely to be admitted to the intensive care unit compared to those with sepsis who don’t live in nursing homes.
+The ICU admission rate is 40% for nursing home residents versus 21% for others, with mortality rates at 37% compared to 15% (source: National Institutes of Health).

 What Should I Do If My Loved One Gets Sepsis in a Nursing Home?